DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 622: "♪(┌・。・)┌ ironmania2003 dances with @DeviCat to brain power and scores 100% from the judges!
 KannaPls" -CutieCakeBot (13-Apr-19)
 * 623: "I forgot my glass of water!
 Keep raving, guys..." -DeviCat (14-Apr-19)
 * 624: "You guys are correct, I do indeed have one head so far." -DeviCat (15-Apr-19)
+* 625: "Im proud to be a DeviCat Slub.
+How about you?" -Pickle (17-Apr-19)
+* 626: "We'll just pretend she has paw-prints on her knees." -DeviCat (20-Apr-19)
+* 627: "Devi you should have a donut for a snack and be like 420 glaze it." -Erin (20-Apr-19)

 There may be quotes newer than these that have yet to be collected.